JM-LIM99/projet1-HTMLImageExtractor-SerpAPI-6-7/README.md

 # projet1-intership-6-10

-This projet is frist projet during intership
+This projet is frist projet during intership.
+I used google recherch tools.